fegig/TrainingClasses_/Shopping/Class7-alorithm.md

 2. Cart Page
 i. list of items and subtotal
 ii. remove items from cart
+iii. add and remove multiple unites of same products iv. calculate total of each and give us the amount after tax
+v.
+Add Coupon

 3. Checkout Page
 i.
 Display the price total